jecki/DHParser/documentation/StepByStepGuide.rst

 parsing history, you need to run the compiler-script again with the debugging option::

-    $ python poetryCompiler.py macbeth.dsl
+    $ python poetryCompiler.py --debug macbeth.dsl

-You will receive the same error messages as before. but this time various kinds of debugging information have been written into a new created subdirectory "LOGS".
+You will receive the same error messages as before.
+But this time various kinds of debugging information have been written into a newly created subdirectory "LOGS".
 (Beware that any files in the "LOGS" directory may be overwritten or deleted by any of the DHParser scripts upon the next run!
 So don't store any important data there.)
 The most interesting file in the